Learn how to successfully configure Cloud Analytics with Kafka® via the OVHcloud Control Panel.

 Step 1: Select your database type

-Click on the type of database you want to use and then select the version to install from the respective drop-down menu.
+Click on the type of engine you want to use and then select the version to install from the respective drop-down menu.

 Step 2: Select a service plan